 Have you heard of a mushroom burial suit for green burial?
 The mushroom burial suit or Infinity Suit is a new concept in green burial.
-It starting gaining popularity in 2016.
+It started gaining popularity in 2016.

-The idea of mushroom burial suit is the brainchild of artist and entrepreneur Jae Rhim Lee who studied mycoremediation – the science of using fungi to assist in metabolic decay.
-She discovered certain types of mushrooms naturally decompose pesticides, heavy metals, and pharmaceutical waste.
+The idea of a mushroom burial suit is the brainchild of artist and entrepreneur Jae Rhim Lee who studied mycoremediation – the science of using fungi to assist in metabolic decay.
+She discovered that certain mushrooms naturally decompose pesticides, heavy metals, and pharmaceutical waste.

 Lee, the founder of Infinity Burial Project, worked to find a hybrid mushroom that decomposes bodies quickly and remediates the toxins we accumulate over a lifetime while transitioning the body into nutrient-rich soil through decomposition.
 She found the best mushroom variety by feeding her nails, skin cells, and hair as food to the mushroom.